amburgey/RePTaRprototype/README.md

 Amburgey SA, Prakash A, Yackel Adams AA, Siers S, Converse SJ (in prep) Development and evaluation of the remote PIT tag reader (RePTaR) for monitoring brown treesnakes.
 XXXX.

 # How to Use This Repository
-Start in Scripts to summarize, prepare, and plot data; Results and figures will save to other folders and can be viewed there
+Start by downloading Data from ScienceBase (text file details where to find this archive).
+Go to file in Scripts to summarize, prepare, and plot data; Results and figures will save to other folders and can be viewed there